Professor, Media & Cultural Studies

 Nation Branding

-Integrated Marketing Communication & Storytelling
+Integrated Marketing Communication & Media Storytelling

-Digital & New Media Trends
+Digital & New Media Technologies and Communities

 "Disruptive Learning and An Ethics of Sustainable Development: The Case of an SDG-Themed Community Engaged Learning Cohort for Future Leaders," co-presented with Dr. Caryl Waggett, Allegheny College, USA (17 June 2022) at the 5th World Symposium on Sustainable Development at Universities.

 Our presentation used the case study of an undergraduate first-year cohort of Allegheny College Global Citizen Scholars studying SDG 5 (Gender Equality & Women’s Empowerment).
 During the COVID lockdown, these students participated in a virtual community-engaged learning initiative developed in collaboration with the community partner (Women’s Services Inc.).
-While most higher education initiatives use the SDGs in courses oriented towards global problem-solving, our case study explored how the SDGs can provide the foundation to build more inclusive partnerships, framed by an "ethics of care," between academic institutions and community partners.
+While most higher education initiatives use the SDGs in courses oriented towards global problem-solving, our case study explored how the SDGs can provide the foundation to build more collaborative partnerships, framed by an "ethics of care," between academic institutions and community partners.